 Caroline Wightwick set up Thomas Dainty Brogue Trader, a visiting footwear tailor, 12 years ago, selling only Cheaney’s shoes.
-“For me they are the all-round English shoe,” she says.
+“For me they are the all-round English shoe and have the best brogues,” she says.
 “Some other brogues can be a little orange but Cheaney’s burnished leather combined with the way the collections are freshened every year and different-shaped lasts make for a perfect shoe.”
 The Grosvenor, in hand-burnished calf with welted sole costs £245.
 “The no brown in town rule is certainly changing,” says Wightwick.
 “The City is international and no longer the preserve of a plain black Oxford.”
 Different last shapes give a more contemporary brogue.
 The Sandringham (£325) is a full brogue with a chiselled toe in bronzed espresso calf, and can be worn elegantly with a navy suit.
 With hedge funds encouraging more casual dress in the City, the brown brogue is fast making itself at home, where once it would have turned heads.

 Devon-based Herring Shoes has its own brand of made-in-England footwear manufactured at the Cheaney factory.
 “I design the shoes myself, decide on the last to use and then they are made to my specification,” says Adrian Herring.
 He is passionate about English shoes; his number plate reads BRO6UES.
 “That’s got to say it all,” he laughs.
 “We sell more brogues than any other shoe.
 They are so versatile, can be dressed up or down, and the same style takes on a different appearance with a different finish.”
 Herring admits that, like many men, he enjoys wearing his favourite (and best-selling) Herring Gladstone (£225) every day.
 He is a keen advocate of the co-respondent brogue.
 “Our Henley (£225) is my number one two-tone shoe,” he says.
 “A full wingtip brogue in hand-burnished calf leather and contrasting beige canvas.
 The perfect match for a linen suit.”
 Like other traditional English com-panies, Herring exports most of its shoes.
 “The export market is better prepared for brighter and more fun-loving brogues,” Adrian Herring admits.